fumbleforce/rome/README.md

 # Rome

-This is a game about politics, intreague, wealth building and power.
+This is a game about politics, intrigue, wealth building and power.

 ## Installation